iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 ### Status Bar Item

+A UiItemsProvider can return an array of [CommonStatusBarItem]($appui-abstract) to insert into the Statubar.
+The item will define what section to be placed in and its item priority which defines its order within the section.
 Below is the UiItemsProvider function called when appui-react is populating the status bar footer.

 ```ts
 public provideStatusBarItems(stageId: string, stageUsage: string): CommonStatusBarItem[]